algorandfoundation/docs/docs/get-details/dapps/smart-contracts/guidelines.md

 The content provided here is not an exhaustive list of security considerations.
 Before deploying any application in production, it is strongly advised to get the contract audited by one more third-party security companies.

-## DO NOT use smart signatures (except for niche use cases)
+## Use smart signatures very SPARINGLY

 Algorand supports two types of programs on the blockchain: **smart signatures** and **smart contracts**.
 Smart signatures themselves can be used both as **delegated (logic) signatures** or **contract account**.

-Nowadays, 99% of the dApps should **only** use **smart contracts** and should **not** use any **smart signatures**.
+Most dApps should **only** use **smart contracts** and should **not** use any **smart signatures**.

 See the [section "More about smart signatures vs smart contracts"](#more-about-smart-signatures-vs-smart-contracts) for additional details.

 !!! info
     As in the section below, smart signatures were necessary in the past.
-If you see an example on the Internet using smart signatures, please take some time to see if it can be migrated following the instructions below.
+If you see an example (on the [developer portal](https://developer.algorand.org) or anywhere else online) that uses smart signatures, please take some time to see if it can be migrated following the instructions below.

 ## DO proper fee management